amitjoy/osgifx/index.md

 ##### MQTT

-To use MQTT, you have to install the `in.bytehue.messaging.mqtt5.provider.jar` from https://github.com/amitjoy/osgi-messaging.
-This project implements the draft OSGi Messaging specification.
-Note that, you have to configure the `in.bytehue.messaging.client` PID in Configuration Admin for this library to work as you expect it to be.
+To use MQTT, you have to install the `in.bytehue.messaging.mqtt5.provider.jar` from [OSGi Messaging](https://github.com/amitjoy/osgi-messaging).
+This project implements the draft OSGi messaging specification.
+Note that, you have to configure the `in.bytehue.messaging.client` PID in configuration admin for this library to work.
 You can find the relevant configurations in the project's README.
 Also note that, you have to specify `maximumPacketSize` and `sendMaximumPacketSize` to `268435456` in the configuration.
 It denotes that the client will be able to send and receive packets of `256 MB` in size.
+Note that, you have to download this JAR from `Github Packages`.

 Additionally, you also have to set `osgi.fx.agent.mqtt.pubtopic` property where the agent will send the responses to and set the `osgi.fx.agent.mqtt.subtopic` property where the agent will receive the requests from.